Technical Presentation Area

 Fully integrated power system in a plug-and-play compact

 Matti Lehti Senior systems manager, electrical systems ABB FINLAND

-Hybrid and full electric power systems are increasingly popular in smaller coastal and river vessels.
-With limited space available onboard, the power system needs to be highly compact, robust and reliable.
-To answer these needs, ABB has developed a fully integrated power system unit packed into a compact enclosure housing, consisting of drives for power generation, shore connection, battery energy storage, propulsion and other motor drives, AC network supply as well as an integrated control system.
+Hybrid and fully electric power systems are increasingly popular in smaller coastal and river vessels.
+With limited space available on board, the power system needs to be highly compact, robust and reliable.
+To answer these needs, ABB has developed a fully integrated power system unit packed into a compact enclosure housing, consisting of drives for power generation, shore connection, battery energy storage, propulsion and other motor drives, and AC network supply, as well as an integrated control system.
 The self-service unit can sit freely in the engine room, and the DC distribution allows fuel cells or other energy sources to be added later on.

 Precise load measurement for the optimization of ship propulsion systems

 Guy Beaho Manager business development HBM GERMANY

 The optimization of ships' engines on the basis of the highly precise and reliable T40MAR torque sensor from HBM enables considerable fuel savings and is also in line with the constantly increasing demands of international regulations.
 T40MAR is HBM’s torque flange that was specially developed and certified for use in ship propulsion systems.
 Its measurement accuracy enables the calculation of load signals with at least 10 times higher accuracy than that required by the shipping industry’s current environmental regulations.